 Applicant submits First Plat to Planning Department.
-This is to be received by the Planning Department at least forty-six (46) days prior to the Planning Board meeting, but not longer than six (6) months from the Environmental Review Resources Department reportdecision.
-The Planning Board Chair Department staff can then postpone the request for up to one regular meeting.
-The application can be continued up to twofor one regular meetings, then the Planning Board will indicate their approval, disapproval, or approval subject to modification.
-Failure of the Planning Board to act on the First Plat within the meeting cycle two meetings set forth above will be deemed a favorable recommendation for approval of the plat by the Planning Board.
+This is to be received by the Planning Department at least forty-six (46) days prior to the Planning Board meeting, but not longer than six (6) months from the Environmental Resources Department report.
+The Planning Department staff can then postpone the request for up to one regular meeting.
+The application can be continued for one regular meeting, then the Planning Board will indicate their approval, disapproval, or approval subject to modification.
+Failure of the Planning Board to act on the First Plat within two meetings will be deemed a favorable recommendation for approval of the plat by the Planning Board.